truwl/capanno-utils/tests/test_files/README.md

 Small test repository.

-STAR is an example of a complex tool and metadata.

-ENCODE-DCC has many scripts that are good for testing.

-Todo: either make a script that updates the test content, or use a sibling content repo for testing.
-Don't want to get out of sync.
+This repository is populated using tests/populate_test_content/populate_test_file.py

+repopulating the test repository requires https://github.com/xDBio-Inc/cwl-source to be present in a sibling directory of this project.